lydell/eslint-plugin-simple-import-sort/README.md

 [lines-around-comment] and [padding-line-between-statements] rules – I don’t use those myself, but I think there should be workarounds.)

+The final whitespace rule is that this plugin puts one import per line, with no indentation.
+I’ve never seen imports written any other way.

 ## FAQ

 ### Does it support `require`?